akramhammam5/StudentGradingSystem/README.md

 # StudentGradingSystem
 A CLI program to manage a Grading system for school students using python.
 This is V1.0 without any GUI, i'll add a GUI on later Versions.
+V1.0 didn't include OOP, Error Handling or any exceptions.
+This version only include the basic functionalities implemented.
+V1.1 will include Error handling only.